 - Pool table and stone fireplace

-- Farmhouse Kitchen
+- Farmhouse Kitchen with dining table

 - Bedroom 1: Double bed, AC, en suite bathroom with shower